-This delicately flavored butter, which packs 8 grams of fat per tablespoon (the same as peanut butter), is a good source of
+This delicately flavored butter, which packs 8 grams of fat per tablespoon (the same as peanut butter), is a good source of copper and magnesium.

 - Cashew butter with salami.